 We have a strange way of talking in our home.
 My husband and I don’t tell our kids they’re smart, but praise them for their effort and strategy.
 We love difficult homework and think anything challenging is the best thing ever.
-And we teach our kids about learning through mistakes.
+And we teach kids to embrace mistakes.

 This can seem bizarre when even the most motivated of adults don’t like mistakes.
 Mistakes are hassles, setbacks, and keep us from reaching our goals as quickly as we’d hoped.
 Wouldn’t it be better if we got it right the first time?
 Not always.